 Although there are many parts of your motherhood journey that will turn out to be completely unpredictable, coming into it with some sort of plan is always a good idea.

 Consider some of these questions to put things in perspective:

 - Will I need childcare?

 - How long will my employer allow me to take off?

 - When will I return back to work?

 - Will I be starting an education fund?

 6. Take Parenting Classes

-One of the best things you can do to prepare for motherhood is to take some parenting classes.
+One of the best things you can do to prepare for motherhood, especially as a new mom, is to take some parenting classes.

 Prenatal and Childbirth classes in particular are extremely beneficial in helping you prepare for labor.